 - A bachelor's degree from a regionally accredited institution with a preferred GPA of 2.75 or above in undergraduate work and a cumulative GPA of 3.0 or above in any graduate work. - 2.
+Letter of Introduction (statement of purpose). - Current résumé. - 4.
+Two positive letters of reference, one of which must be from an active school administrator.

+In addition, applicants for the Preliminary Administrative Services Credential must include the following:

-Demonstrated writing competency in response to required prompt. - 3.
-Current résumé. - 4.
-Three positive letters of reference, two of which must be from active school district administrators. - 5.
-Possession of a valid California teaching or related services (such as pupil personnel, health, library services) credential. - A minimum of three years of full time experience in teaching and/or related services (five years of full-time experience are required for the Preliminary Administrative Services Credential/ Certificate of Eligibility). - 7.
-Verification of CBEST completion. - 8.
-An interview with the program administrator.
+Proof of a valid prerequisite California credential in teaching, pupil personnel, librarianship, health services, clinical services or rehabilitative services.
+A minimum of three years of full-time experience is required for admission (five years required to be eligible for the Preliminary Administrative Services Credential).

+6. Verification of CBEST completion.

-Foundation Requirements: 9 semester hours
+Requirements: 9 semester

-EDLD 570 Instructional Leadership (3)
+Instructional Leadership (3)

-EDLD 572 Foundations of Educational
+Foundations of Educational

 Leadership (3)

-EDLD 573 Contemporary Issues in CA
+Contemporary Issues in California

 Schools (3)

+Contemporary Issues in California

-Administrative Leadership Concentration: 15-18 semester hours
+Administrative Leadership Concentration: 12-15 semester hours

-EDLD 571 Human Resource Administration (3)
+Human Resource Administration (3)

-EDLD 574 A, B, C Field Experience [] (1, 1, 1)
+A, B, C Field Experience (1, 1 , 1)

-EDLD 576 Organizational Management and
+Organizational Management and

 School/Community Collaboration (3)

-EDLD 577 Fiscal Resources Management and
+Fiscal Resources Management and d

 Policy Development (3)

-EDLD 578 School Law (3)
+School Law (3)

-EDLD 581 Education - A World View

-(Master's degree only) (3)
+A, B, C Field Experience (1, 1 Organizational Management and School/Community Collaboration Fiscal Resources Management and Policy Development